TriGuez/GNLSE/README.md

 P_p = (N^2*abs(betas(1)))./(t0_p^2*gamma);
 Epump = sechPulse(P_p,0,t0_p,f_p,tshift,t,f,f0);
 ```
 The pulse is here defined as a 2<sup>nd</sup> order soliton, using the soliton area theorem. $l1$ is defining the central wavelength of the pulse, which is the same here as the central wavelength of the simulation.
 We also need to compute the corresponding frequency, i.e $f_p$ We can add a temporal shift of the maximum of the pulse.
-The complex enveloppe of the pulse is then defined using `sechPulse()` as :
+The complex envelop of the pulse is then defined using `sechPulse()` as :

 $$ A(z=0,t) = \sqrt{P} \text{ sech}\Bigg({{t-t_{shift}}\over{t_0}} \Bigg) {\exp}\Bigg({i\Big({{C_2}\over{2}}(\omega-\omega_0)^2\Big)-\omega_0 t} \Bigg)\ \ \ \ \ \ \ \ \ \ \textbf{(2)} $$